mjchi7/cp/redash_installation.md

 To add more user, follow the steps below:
 1. To access the database with your current local user name, you need to add it into the database by issuing the following command
 	`sudo -u postgres createuser redash`
-	The command will create a user `redash`
+	The command will create a user `redash` (so that user log into the server with username `redash` can use the database server, which is needed for redash setup stage).
-3. Access database with `postgres` as user
+2. Log into the database
 	`sudo -u postgres psql`
-4. Issue command `\du` to see the list of users on the database, which by now should only contain `postgres` as the Superuser.
+3. To see the list of users, issue the command `\du`.
+From the list you should be able to see there are currently two users: `postgres` and `redash` (the one we created in step 1.
-5.
+4.

 ## Installting ReDASH